meditating daily

 In my experience, Yoga Nidra is the most effortless way to meditate, especially if your goal is relaxation.
 Yoga Nidra is a fully guided meditation that uses a systematic method of directing your awareness to induce relaxation and help alleviate physical, emotional, and mental tensions.
 Even a brief Yoga Nidra practice can offer a deeply restorative experience.

-Known as “yogic sleep,” the method brings the participant into the hypnagogic state, which is a state of consciousness that naturally occurs between waking and sleeping.
+Known as “yogic sleep,” the method brings the participant into the hypnagogic state, a state of consciousness that naturally occurs between waking and sleeping.
+It is neither full conscious awareness nor unconscious sleep.
 This state of being allows the participant to experience a deep state of rest, decreasing brainwave activity into more helpful states.
+Sleep itself is not guaranteed to be restful; oftentimes, we carry over stress and tension, which can hinder proper rest and rejuvenation.

-Later, in 2017, I decided to test the impact of my meditation practice, recording my daily efforts and corresponding moods over a two-week period.
+In 2017, I decided to test the impact of my meditation practice, recording my daily efforts and corresponding moods over four weeks.
+Each day, I rated my mood for individual emotions and traits, such as calmness, happiness, and strength.
+These acted as levers to measure the impact of my meditation practice on my wellbeing.
+Each day, I recorded my practice (or lack of) and rated my moods on a scale from 1 (unsatisfied) to 7 (satisfied).
 The results were so positively impactful that I gained a new dedication to meditating regularly.

 In 2019, my mother left this earthly realm.
 I turned to meditation to cope with my grief and set the intention to meditate daily for thirty consecutive days.
 Instead, I meditated for more than seventy days.

 Now, daily meditation is a part of my lifestyle, not just a task on my to-do list.
-Every day, I look forward to taking my sacred solitude, knowing each day I complete my practice I prioritize my wellbeing and personal commitment to live as my best self.
+With daily dhyana, I feel more peaceful, more confident, and more aligned with my authentic self and personal path.
+Every day, I look forward to taking my sacred solitude, knowing each day I complete my practice, I prioritize my wellbeing and personal commitment to live as my best self.